Nundah: Transport

 Due to its inner-northern location, there are a variety of options for transport within the suburb.
 Both Nundah railway station and Toombul railway station are located within the suburb.
 Both of these railway stations are on both the North Coast line and are served by Caboolture and Shorncliffe line services, giving both stations 15-minute frequencies throughout the day seven days a week.
 There are many council bus services that run through the area, including the Great Circle Line.

 The Nundah Bypass is a 285 m road tunnel, open to general traffic, that runs underneath the Nundah Village commercial area.
 Completed in 2001, it provides an alternative route to traffic traveling along Sandgate Road, allowing motorists to avoid the narrow streets of the village area, and reducing traffic congestion for local residents.

 Governance

 Nundah is in the federal electorate of Lilley.
-The seat has been held by Wayne Swan of the Australian Labor Party since the 1998 federal election.
+The seat has been held by Anika Wells of the Australian Labor Party since the 2019 federal election.
 The suburb lies on the border between the state electorates of Clayfield (held by Liberal Tim Nicholls), and Nudgee (held by Labor's Leanne Linard).
 Locally, the suburb is part of the Northgate Ward, held by LNP's Adam Allan.

 In earlier times, it was part of the Nundah electorate, one of the historical Electoral districts of Queensland.